B. Ravi Pillai: Awards and recognition

 Pillai received an honorary doctorate from Excelsior College, New York, and was awarded the Pravasi Bharatiya Samman by the Government of India in 2008.
 In 2010, the Government of India included him in the Republic Day honours list for the civilian honour of Padma Shri.

 Arabian Business ranked him as the fourth most powerful Indian in the Middle East in 2015.

 Personal life

 Ravi Pillai is married to Geetha, and they live in Dubai, United Arab Emirates.
-They have two children, a son Ganesh Ravi Pillai, and a daughter Dr. Arathi Ravi Pillai.
+They have two children, a son Ganesh Ravi Pillai, and a daughter Arathi Ravi Pillai.

-He paid for his daughter Arathi's wedding with Dr. Adithya Vishnu at Kollam in November 2015, at a total expense of ₹55 crores ($7.5 million).
+He paid for his daughter Arathi's wedding with Adithya Vishnu at Kollam in November 2015, at a total expense of ₹55 crores ($7.5 million), in accordance with Nair customs and cultural traditions.
 The wedding was organized by the production designer who worked on the film, Baahubali: The Beginning., and is considered the most expensive wedding in Kerala to date.
 His son Ganesh Pillai married Anjana Suresh, an engineer, in September 2021.